-The trolley stops in front of each of Middleton’s eight hotel properties and follows a route that takes it to the heart of Downtown twice on each route.
+The trolley stops in front of each of Middleton’s nine hotel properties and follows a route that takes it to the heart of Downtown twice on each route.
 Riders will pass many of the city’s restaurants, including upscale steakhouses, ethnic eateries, tasty bakeries, charming cafes and more.
 Getting hungry?
 Here is a link to all of Middleton’s restaurants, most of which are along the trolley route.

 Middleton traces its beginnings to an 1832 fur trading post and today retains its historic charm.
 The trolley will take you past stately homes and impressive brick storefronts.
-Stop 13 is just a short walk from the Rowley House Museum, an 1868 historical landmark that serves as a museum, ran by the Middleton Historical Society.
+Stops 7 and 12 is just a short walk from the Rowley House Museum, an 1868 historical landmark that serves as a museum, ran by the Middleton Historical Society.

-From its farmers market to its nationally recognized trail system, there’s a lot to explore in Middleton.
-The trolley will take you to the heart of the action, passing the one and only National Mustard Museum (Trolley Stop 13) and the acclaimed Capital Brewery (Trolley Stop 1) with its outdoor Bier Garten, which hosts live music.
+From its Thursday farmers market in Greenway Station to its nationally recognized trail system, there’s a lot to explore in Middleton.
+The trolley will take you to the heart of the action, passing the one and only National Mustard Museum (Trolley Stop 7 and 12) and the acclaimed Capital Brewery (Trolley Stop 1) with its outdoor Bier Garten, which hosts live music.